BitGo/key-recovery-service-v2/README.md

 2. Generate a random key pair with ``bitgo newkey``.
 3. Shard the key with [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) with the ``bitgo splitkeys`` command.
 4. The key shards of the master private key **must** be stored securely.
 At a minimum, BitGo requires KRS operators to store keys with an industry-approved encryption standard such as AES-256.
 The encryption password **must** contain at least 16 characters, including uppercase and lowercase letters, numbers, and symbols.
 5. Derive a large number of customer-specific public keys.
 These hardened BIP32 child keys will be allocated to new customers enrolling with the KRS server, or for returning customers enrolling for new coins.
-These keys will be saved to the ``keys.csv`` file.
+These keys will be saved to the ``keys.json`` file.
 It is recommended to generate a large number of keys so that the master private key does not need to be exposed often.

     ``bin/admin.js generateKeys [xprv] --start 0 -n 1000000``

 6. Transfer the keys.csv file to the online key server via flash drive, SD card, or other physical medium.
 7. Import the public keys to the key server's database with

-    ``bin/admin.js import keys.csv``
+    ``bin/admin.js import keys.json``

 Configuration
 ====================